Walter Elliot (naturalist): Early life

 Elliot was born in 1803 at Edinburgh, son of James Elliot of Wolfelee and Caroline (née Hunter).
 His early education was under a private tutor and he later was at school near Doncaster.
-He then went to Haileybury College, with a recommendation from his aunt, the widow of the twelfth Lord Elphinstone, graduated with "high distinction", and in January 1819 took up an appointment in the East India Company's Civil Service as a "writer".
+He then went to Haileybury College, with a recommendation from his aunt, the widow of the 12th Lord Elphinstone, graduated with "high distinction", and in January 1819 took up an appointment in the East India Company's Civil Service as a "writer".
 The post was secured through the influence of his great-uncle William Fullerton Elphinstone, the company's director.
 He landed in Madras, India on 14 June 1820.

 India

 Elliot's training continued at the college at Fort St George in Madras, where he excelled in languages, winning an award of 1000 pagodas for his proficiency in Tamil and Hindustani.
-He later learned other languages: Marathi, Arabic, Persian and Telugu.
+He later learned other languages: Kannada, Marathi, Arabic, Persian and Telugu.
 For two years he worked as an assistant to the collector of Salem district.
 He then arranged with Sir Thomas Munro and Mountstuart Elphinstone to be transferred into the newly acquired territory of southern Maratha district.

 In 1824 Elliot was caught up in the Kittur insurrection, which tried to take over a territory then under the control of Kittur Chennamma.
 He was taken prisoner, while his superior, St John Thackeray, the political agent of Dharwar (and uncle of William Makepeace Thackeray), was killed.
 Elliot and an assistant Stevenson were held in imprisonment for six weeks.
 They received good treatment from their captors, and it was during this period that he learnt about Hindu ideas of kinship, caste and custom.
 The southern Maratha district was subsequently moved from the control of the Madras to the Bombay Presidency but he was allowed to stay on by the governor of Bombay, Sir John Malcolm.
 During this period he gained a reputation as an adventurer, historian, big-game hunter and linguist.